Join us September 30, 2019 through October 11, 2019 for Tarrant County Settlement Week 2019

 How To Submit A Case

-Cases submitted to Settlement Week 2018 are assessed non-refundable administrative fees that must be paid by the party requesting the mediation.
+Cases submitted to Settlement Week are assessed non-refundable administrative fees.
+The party requesting mediation is responsible for submitting the total administrative fee.
 Fees are calculated using the basic formula:

 $50 x (no. of individuals involved in the suit) = Total Administrative Fee